stu-ball/Vigilo/README.md

 # 📸 Vigilo

-_"Vigilo"_ is Latin for "I watch over," which perfectly describes this portable security camera app.

 Turn any device with a camera into a portable security system! 🛡️ This slick web app is built with Preact and Vite, leveraging powerful computer vision to keep an eye on things for you.